espoirMur/my-blog-gastby/content/blog/ci-cd-deploy-to-aws-github-actions/index.md

 If everything goes well you should have your stack created .
 As a results you will have a cluster , running a service that deploys a task definition , and a Cloudwatch log group create .

-You can check your stack from the AWS console by naviguating to the following [link](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false).
+You can check your stack from the AWS console by navigating to the following [link](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false).

 You should be able to see something like this :